simplicitesoftware/documentation/docs/docs/authentication/keycloak.md

 The run-as user must be granted to this function, by default `ADMIN` has the right to launch this action.

-This action is also accessible individually on UI thru the Groups list if the user is granted to the function.
+This action is also accessible individually on UI through the Groups list if the user is granted to the function.